 The appearance of the castle we see today is very different from the initial one.
 Over the years the castle has undergone numerous renovations and renovations by the rulers who took turns to the throne.The Municipality of Naples Italy in 1920 began the works to isolate the castle from the nearby buildings to enhance it, having recognized its historical and aesthetic value.
 Today the Maschio Angioino is intended for cultural events and is also the seat of the Civic Museum.
 The museum itinerary winds between the Armory Room, the Palatine or Santa Barbara Chapel and the first and second floors of the southern curtain which together with the Charles V Room and the hall of the lodge host artistic events and activities.
 If you are planning your holiday to visit Naples Italy, visit the Maschio Angioino is one of the things to do.

-Distance 700 meters form Toledo Metro Station – 100 meters from Municipio Metro Station
+- Distance 700 meters from Toledo Metro Station – 100 meters from Municipio Metro Station